AlayaNetwork/client-sdk-python/README.md

   print(w3.isConnected())
   ```

-  Where localhost:6789 is a node Url of Platon, please enter the Url of the accessible Platon node.
+  Where localhost:6789 is a node Url of Alaya, please enter the Url of the accessible Alaya node.

   platon is an instance of the platON class.